hildanku/patient-backend/BRIEF.md

 6. Create API Delete Patient (DONE)
 7. Create API Get List Patient (DONE)
 8. Create API Get Detail Patient (DONE)
-9. The API must be secured with accessKey, no need to login but each API CRUD patient request needs to include those accessKey in the headers (WIP)
+9. The API must be secured with accessKey, no need to login but each API CRUD patient request needs to include those accessKey in the headers (DONE)
+11. Create the API Documentation (WIP)
 10. Deploy those backend to any cloud or server
-11. Create the API Documentation

 EXTEND FEATURE:
 - make response is consistent (DONE)
-- handle edge case Patients bussines logic
+- handle edge case Patients bussines logic (WIP2)
+- implement DB Transaction to make db operations is more secure (WIP3)
+- docker env for dev
+-

 We need only : the url, api documentation, and link to your git repository (make sure the repo is set to public so we can access)